21+ Best Travel Backpacks for Women (Tested & Reviewed)

 - The vertical-zip compartment is not for every taste because it’s unique and non-standard.

-I got the Tortuga Laptop Backpack to use as a “personal item” on a flight.
-My favorite travel features of this backpack are the laptop compartment (two ways to access it), the tech pouch and the dual water bottle pockets.
+I got the personal-item sized Tortuga Backpack to use as a “personal item” on a flight.
+My favorite travel features of this backpack are the laptop compartment, the tech pouch and the dual water bottle pockets.
+On the product page, make sure to view all the helpful infographics with pointers on the features and where they’re located.

 This laptop backpack only comes in black, in its no-nonsense style, with ample pockets and a light starting weight.
 Note: It’s a unisex backpack designed for both men and women and anyone else who’s bringing around a laptop and trip essentials.